 - In all, AICTE monitors the engineering and management education in India.

 - AICTE Approved Colleges includes IITs, NITs, IIT Hyderabad, BITS Pilani, ISM Dhanbad and many other private colleges.

-- There are many colleges in India offering B. Tech, M. Tech and PhD degrees in multiple specializations like CSE, Electronics, Mechanical, Civil, Electrical, Biotech, etc. These include a lot of private and government engineering colleges.
+- There are many top engineering colleges in India offering B. Tech, M. Tech and PhD degrees in multiple specializations like CSE, Electronics, Mechanical, Civil, Electrical, Biotech, etc. These include a lot of private and government engineering colleges in india.

 - India Today, The Week and many other ranking agencies for the engineering courses they offer, admissions to which are done mainly through entrance exams like JEE Main and GATE.

 How to Check Whether College is AICTE Approved or Not

 AICTE is the governing body to check the authenticity or standardization of the top engineering colleges in India.
 All AICTE Approved Colleges have the right to recruit students based on their JEE rankings.
 If a college does not have AICTE approval, it cannot issue a valid certification and not considered best btech collegs in india.
 Whether you are planning for higher studies or looking for an excellent job after completing your engineering course, you need to have a valid certification.